CHE-11/uri-quick-linker/README.md

 - uriQuickLinker.useVSCodeInsiders : boolean - Set to true if you use a vscode insider build
 - uriQuickLinker.includeColumn : boolean - Set to true if you want to include the column number in the URI
 - uriQuickLinker.fileTypes : object - Set different prefix and suffixs for different file types
+- uriQuickLinker.linkColor : string - Format should included the # if you want to use a hex color.

 ## Development